shivraj95/hybrid-elasticsearch-spark-recommender/README.md

 ### 1. Clone the repo

-Clone the `elasticsearch-spark-recommender` repository locally.
+Clone the `hybrid-elasticsearch-spark-recommender` repository locally.
 In a terminal, run the following command:

 ```
 $ git clone https://github.com/shivraj95/hybrid-elasticsearch-spark-recommender.git